OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P30：Scientific Analysis at Scale - a Comparison of Five Systems  SciPy 2017  Jake Va - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P30：Scientific Analysis at Scale - a Comparison of Five Systems  SciPy 2017  Jake Va - 哒哒哒儿尔 - BV1Cs411A76Y
+# P30：Scientific Analysis at Scale - a Comparison of Five Systems  SciPy 2017  Jake Va - 哒哒哒儿尔 - BV1Cs411A76Y

  So thanks everyone。 It's great to be here。 Great to be talking on this topic。